jekyll/minima/_posts/2021-11-21-joining-chartmogul.md

 Instead, I was most energized by tasks that presented an intellectual challenge such as analyzing data, writing a research report, crafting presentations, carrying out market research, UI/UX, and blogging.

 I wanted to be intentional about my career and move into a role that gave me energy and I enjoyed.
-My new content role at ChartMogul is a step in that direction.
+My senior analyst role at ChartMogul is a step in that direction.

 #### **I wanted to work for a start-up**